Edward F. Cox: Private sector

-Government service
+Government

-From 1981 to 1983 Cox served in the Reagan Administration as the Senior Vice President and General Counsel of a government corporation, The United States Synthetic Fuels Corporation.
+From 1981 to 1983, Cox served in the Reagan Administration as the Senior Vice President and General Counsel of a government corporation, The United States Synthetic Fuels Corporation.

 He has served Presidents Richard Nixon and George H.W.
 Bush in the international arena.
-He has visited with numerous officials, including heads of state or government, in more than 30 countries including China, Russia, Israel, Cuba, England, Japan, Korea, Singapore, Taiwan, Italy, Greece, Hungary, Bulgaria, Romania, Turkey, Pakistan, Egypt, Jordan, Lebanon and Saudi Arabia.
+He has visited with numerous officials, including heads of state or government, in more than 30 countries.

-He was commissioner of the Commission on Judicial Nomination (nominating candidates for New York's highest court, 1991 to 2009) and Chairman of the New York Council of Parks, Recreation and Historic Preservation (1995 to 2008).
+Cox was commissioner of the Commission on Judicial Nomination (nominating candidates for New York's highest court) from 1991 to 2009 and was chairman of the New York Council of Parks, Recreation and Historic Preservation (1995 to 2008).

-He was a Trustee of the State University of New York (SUNY) from 1995 to 2009.
-From 1999 to 2009 as Co-Chairman and Chairman of SUNY's Charter School Committee, Cox founded SUNY's Charter School Institute and led the authorization of fifty charter schools.
+Cox was a Trustee of the State University of New York (SUNY) from 1995 to 2009.
+From 1999 to 2009, as co-chairman and chairman of SUNY's Charter School Committee, Cox founded SUNY's Charter School Institute and led the authorization of fifty charter schools.

 In 2006, Cox served as the chairman of newly elected Attorney General Andrew Cuomo's environmental and energy transition team.

-Philanthropic involvement

-In K-12 education, Cox has served as a director of Student Sponsor Partnership, which supports and mentors parochial high school students, since its founding in 1985.
-He is also a director of the New York Institute for Special Education which has been a leading school for the blind since 1831.

-Cox has served for more than 15 years as Chairman of the New York League of Conservation Voters Education Fund.

-He has led an American delegation to, and presented at, Ditchley conferences, and is a director of Ditchley's American Advisory Board.

 Publications

-His work has appeared in The Wall Street Journal, The New Republic, the Antitrust Law Journal and the New York Post, and in 1968 and 1969 he researched and co-authored The Nader Report on the Federal Trade Commission (FTC) which spawned “Nader’s Raiders” and the rejuvenation of the FTC as a consumer advocate.
+In 1968 and 1969, Cox researched and co-authored The Nader Report on the Federal Trade Commission (FTC) which spawned "Nader's Raiders" and the rejuvenation of the FTC as a consumer advocate.

-Political involvement
+Cox's work has appeared in The Wall Street Journal, The New Republic, the Antitrust Law Journal and the New York Post.

+Politics

 Cox has assisted Republican candidates in New York at all levels in numerous election cycles.
-In the 1994 state election, Cox played a key role in electing George Pataki Governor and Dennis Vacco Attorney General.
+In the 1994 state election, Cox played a key role in electing George Pataki governor and Dennis Vacco attorney general.

 Cox was rumored to be considering a run for Governor of New York in 2006 if then-Gov. George Pataki opted not to seek re-election.
 Pataki did not run again, but Cox later chose instead to seek the seat held by incumbent U.S. Senator Hillary Clinton (D) in the 2006 New York U.S. Senate election.
-However, after Pataki endorsed a rival Republican--Westchester County District Attorney Jeanine Pirro—for Senate, Cox announced on October 14, 2005 that he was no longer running.
+However, after Pataki endorsed a rival Republican--Westchester County District Attorney Jeanine Pirro—for Senate, Cox announced on October 14, 2005, that he was no longer running.

 In 2007 and 2008, Cox chaired John McCain's presidential campaign efforts in the State of New York.